 Remember that your baby still needs formula or breast milk.
 If you’re trying to get your baby used to an eating schedule, store your breastmilk and feed it to your baby when they wake up, right before bed, or between meals.

 - Sandwiches — Sandwiches are easily customizable to your baby’s taste.
 You can try all kinds of ingredients such as cottage cheese, chicken, avocado, vegetables, peanut butter, and fruits.

-- Lasagna — Your baby can eat pasta and beef now, so you can try creating one of your favorite dishes for your baby.
+- Pasta — Your baby can eat pasta now, so you can try creating one of your favorite pasta dishes for your baby.

 9-month-old baby’s food advice

-Try to avoid unhealthy options such as fried foods, sugary drinks, and processed foods.
-Tempting foods like these should be offering very sparingly.
+Try to avoid fried foods, sugary drinks, and processed foods, which should be offered very sparingly due to their low nutritional value.
 Scientific studies have shown that babies can become accustomed to unhealthy foods like french fries, salty snacks, and sugary sweets from a very young age.

 As you introduce your baby to new foods, remember to be patient and provide lots of options.
-Once your baby discovers there's a whole world of delicious and filling new foods out there, they'll love trying out new flavors and textures!
+Once your baby discovers there’s a whole world of delicious new foods waiting for them, they’ll love exploring all the flavors and textures that are out there!